rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/3-extend-toolings.md

-# Extend Application of Applications
+# Extend Toolings with GitOps

 We need to add two more application to our MLOps toolings in order to run our continous training pipeline successfully; KubeFlow Registry & Data Science Pipelines Application (DSPA).